Skip to main content

 • transaction ID (TXID)

-• or transaction details in your wallet or 1Bitcoin.ca account
+• or transaction details

-You can use this information to track the transaction on the blockchain.
+The TXID is a unique identifier used to track the transaction on the blockchain.

-⏳ Step 2: Check Confirmations
+⏳ Understanding Confirmations

 Bitcoin transactions usually require confirmations before the receiving wallet considers the transaction complete.